davidmcclure/news-vec/notebooks/thesis4/index.md

 So -- how differentiable are headlines?
 Through a lens of statistical inference -- how "learnable" is the relationship between a news organization and the headlines it produces?
 Ideally, we could explore this question across the full set of 87 media organizations that were culled from the list of the 2,000 most frequently-appearing domains on Twitter.
 But, because of the fast falloff in the total number of articles associated with each outlet, it's not feasible to analyze all of them.
 Especially since, in this context, we generally have to downsample everything to the size of the *smallest* outlet -- eg, if we want to compare the accuracy of a model on headlines from outlet A vs outlet B, we have to make sure that the model sees exactly the same amount of "evidence" for each, or otherwise the comparison is unfair.
 So, if we have ~300,000 headlines from NYT, but only ~3,000 from Judicial Watch, we'd have to downsample NYT by two orders of magnitude -- which seems like a waste, and also starts to feel like something of an apples-to-oranges comparison.

-Instead, we pull out a hand-picked set of 15 major outlets, which were selected in an effort to get broad coverage across the largest US media brands and also diversity at the level of political orientation (left-leaning, right-leaning, centrist) and business model (cable news networks, print-and-web newspapers, web-only publications): The New York Times, The Washington Post, Fox News, CNN, Bloomberg, the Huffington Post, AP News, BuzzFeed, Breitbart, the Wall Street Journal, The Hill, The Daily Kos, The Daily Caller, NPR, and MSNBC.
+Instead, we pull out a hand-picked set of 15 major outlets, which were selected in an effort to get broad coverage across the largest US media brands and also diversity at the level of political orientation (left-leaning, right-leaning, centrist) and business model (cable news networks, print-and-web newspapers, web-only publications):

+1. AP News
+1. Bloomberg
+1. Breitbart
+1. BuzzFeed
+1. CNN
+1. The Daily Caller
+1. The Daily Kos
+1. Fox News
+1. The Hill
+1. The Huffington Post
+1. MSNBC
+1. The New York Times
+1. NPR
+1. The Wall Street Journal
+1. The Washington Post

 Second, after filtering on these outlets, we also just take articles that received at least 10,000 "impressions," as measured by the sum of the follower counts of the users who posted links to the article.
 (As mentioned before, this ensures a certain minimum "footprint" for the article, and protects from certain types of sample imbalance that could arise from automated activity on Twitter.)
 After filtering by domain and applying this minimum impressions threshold, this gives a working corpus of 1,081,790 unique articles, where the largest outlet in terms of volume is The Washington Post, with 122,197 articles, and smallest is MSNBC, with 18,808.